karlyamashita/Bluepill_TR-7_Clone/README.md

 Keep in mind that PAC was only a passive component manufacturer and did not sell any electronics besides the Steering Wheel Control interface.
 They only sold capacitors, inductors, speaker high-low converters.

-### SWI-X Steerin Wheel Control interface
+### SWI-X Steering Wheel Control interface
 At the time, PAC had 4 or 5 steering wheel control interface for different vehicles.
 If i remember, it was the SWI-2, SWI-3, SWI-4, SWI-6?, SWI-7.
 Some vehicles use analog while other used digital communcation to the radios which is why there we differrent interfaces.
 So me being a thinker, I decided to combine all those interfaces into one interface.
 So the SWI-X was born.

 I've also created the SWI-RC which controlled Sony and Pioneer radios directly using the analog input on the back of the radios.

 ### TR-4
 One project that the Engineer was working on was a module that would take a low voltage and delay for a moment before turning on an output.
 The idea was that when the factory radio was turned on, the DC voltage on speaker wires would be around 6V.
-There was a need to delay the remote turn going to an afternmarket amplifier else the DC bias from the speaker output going through a hig-low converter would cause the audio to thump throug the aftermaket amplifier.
+The factory radio did not have a remote output.
+So there was a need to take this voltage from the speakers to turn on the aftermarket amplifier.
+There was a need to delay the remote turn going to an afternmarket amplifier else the DC bias from the speaker output going through a high-low converter would cause the audio to thump throug the aftermaket amplifier and it could a very loud and annoying thump.
-He was using some capacitor/resistor combination along with a mosfet or transistor.
+The Engineer was using some capacitor/resistor combination along with a mosfet or transistor.
 However, he could not aget it to work as expected.

-I told him why don't we just use a PIC12F508 which was a small 8-pin micronctroller.
+I told the Engineer why don't we just use a PIC12F508 which was a small 8-pin micronctroller.
 With an 78L05 voltage regulator and few components, I wrote Firmware to delay an output when it sense a voltage between 0.8V-12.8V.
 So the TR-4 was born.

 ### TR-7 is born
 So at that time, there was an Engineer which I believe was David Navone whom had many modules that did miscellaneous taks.
 I decided to take these type of modules and create 1 module that could do it all, plus more.